jradmorrison/logo-maker/README.md

 ## Tests

 Refer to ./lib/shapes.test.js to view the tests for this application.
-To run the tests: first navigate to the root directory in your terimanl then run "npm test".
+To run the tests: first, navigate to the root directory in your terminal then run "npm test".
 The test results will appear shortly.